GadgetRenu

 • The name of the certifying body

-If a company can't produce this certificate, they're not R2 certified — regardless of what their website says.
+If a facility cannot produce this certificate, R2 certification cannot be confirmed — regardless of what a website says.

 Step 2: Check the SERI Database

-Sustainable Electronics Recycling International (SERI) maintains the R2 standard and publishes a database of certified facilities.
-You can search by company name or location to verify active certifications.
+Sustainable Electronics Recycling International (SERI) maintains the R2 standard and publishes a public database of certified facilities.
+You can search by facility name or location to verify active certifications.

 Step 3: Look for the R2 Logo

-R2-certified companies are authorized to use the official R2 logo on their marketing materials.
-While this alone isn't proof (logos can be copied), its absence on a company that claims certification is a red flag.
+R2-certified facilities are authorized to use the official R2 logo.
+While the logo alone is not proof (logos can be copied), its absence on a facility that claims certification is a red flag.

 Red Flags to Watch For

-• No facility address listed — R2 certification is tied to a specific physical facility.
-If a company operates entirely out of P.O. boxes or doesn't disclose their processing location, they can't be R2 certified.
+• No facility address listed: R2 certification is tied to a specific physical facility.
+If a company operates entirely out of P.O. boxes or does not disclose where devices are processed, R2 certification cannot be tied to anything verifiable.

-• Expired certification — R2 certifications must be renewed through regular audits.
-An expired certificate means the company hasn't been audited recently and may not be following the standards.
+• Expired certification: R2 certifications must be renewed through regular audits.
+An expired certificate means the facility has not been re-audited within the required window.

-What R2 Certification Means When You Sell to GadgetRenu
+What This Means for You When You Sell to GadgetRenu

-Let's bring this back to what it means for you, personally, when you sell a device to GadgetRenu.
+Let's bring this back to what it means for you when you sell a device to GadgetRenu.

-If your device is in good condition, it's refurbished and resold — keeping it out of a landfill and giving it a second life.
-If it's too damaged to repair, the components are separated and recycled through certified downstream partners.
-Either way, it's handled in a way that's documented, auditable, and environmentally sound.
+If your device is in good condition, it is refurbished and resold — keeping it out of a landfill and giving it a second life with a new owner.
+If it is too damaged to repair, components are separated and end-of-life devices are processed through an R2-certified facility for responsible electronics handling and verified data destruction.
+Either way, the handling chain is documented.

 The Process Is Simple